drizopoulos/website/content/home/people.md

 - **Floor van Oudenhoven**: Floor is a PhD student working in novel applications and methodology of joint models in clinical trials.
 Her motivation comes from Alzheimer's disease.

 - **Grigorios Papageorgiou**: Greg is a PhD student working on adapting joint models to incorporate time-varying interventions during follow-up and assess their performance.

+- **Hongchao Qi**: Hongchao is a PhD student working on extensions of power priors methodology in lonigitudinal clinical trials.
 - **Anirudh Tomer**: Anirudh is a PhD student working in developing new methods for personalized screening and active surveilance.
 He works closely with the [PRIAS project](https://www.prias-project.org/).

+- **Meng Yuan**: Meng is a PhD student working in developing methodology and software for Bayesian multivariate mixed effects models.